 We conducted our audit in accordance with International Standards on Auditing (UK) ("ISAs (UK)") and applicable law.
 Our responsibilities are described below.
 We believe that the audit evidence we have obtained is a sufficient and appropriate basis for our opinion.
-Our audit opinion is consistent with our report to the Board.

-We were first appointed as auditor by the shareholders for the year ended 30 June 2013.
-The period of total uninterrupted engagement is for the ten financial years ended 30 June 2022.
-We have fulfilled our ethical responsibilities under, and we remain independent of the Company in accordance with, UK ethical requirements including the FRC Ethical Standard as applied to other listed entities.
+We have fulfilled our ethical responsibilities under, and we are independent of the Company in accordance with, UK ethical requirements including the FRC Ethical Standard.